 If you’re the type to imagine things visually, think of your day as a pie chart, and slice this pie chart in three large pieces: sleeping time, working time and off time.

-is evidently not a period when you can do anything, so it goes unsaid that you cannot assign time to any task.
+Is evidently not a period when you can do anything, so it goes unsaid that you cannot assign time to any task.
+That said sleep is critical to language learning, so make sure you get your zzzzzzz….

 is when you must focus on making a living and expanding your working skills.
 Some jobs require language learning, allowing you to slot some time to learn the language.